backand/course-manager-complete/README.md

       })
 ```

-At this point if we navigate to /courses we should see the list (or empty list if we haven't add any from the Backand
+At this point if we navigate to /courses we should see the list of courses available in your Backand app.
+This list may be empty if you haven't added any records to the Backand cloud service, but will update when you do!

- cloud service).
+#### Taking stock

+It's important to note that at this point, you have a fully-functional web application.
+You have a server (your Backand App) and a client configured to connect with it.
+Your app will load the course list, fetching all of the data contained within your server, and will reflect any updates made on the server.
+From this point forward, it's all additional features!

 #### Complete the CRUD for Courses
-To complete the CRUD we would need to add the Create, Update and Delete methods that call the service and the
+An app that simply lists courses is not particularly useful - we need to build out CRUD support for the Courses object.To do this, we need to add Create, Update, and Delete methods that call the Backand service, and update the template HTML to incorporate the new functionality.
-template HTML.

-* Add CRUD methods:
+* First, add the CRUD methods.
+Paste the following code into `courses.controller.js`:

 ```JavaScript
     var vm = this;